Gathering views on shared decision-making and the use of 'question prompts'

 The Chief Medical Officer's 2016-17 annual report, Practising Realistic Medicine, described 'question prompts' as an effective and inexpensive way to support patients to become more involved in medical consultations.
 The 'prompts' are written questions that are given to patients in advance of their appointment which they can ask healthcare professionals.

 We have carried out a number of pieces of work on Realistic Medicine on behalf of the Chief Medical Officer.
-In August 2017, the second survey of the Our Voice Citizens' Panel asked participants about shared decision-making.
+In August 2017, the second survey of the Citizens' Panel asked participants about shared decision-making.
 We gathered views on what Realistic Medicine meant to patients and members of the public in July 2018.
 Most recently, in autumn 2018, we commissioned a Citizens' Jury which made 13 recommendations on how shared decision-making could be made a reality.

 File type: pdf